ImageMagick/Usage-Markdown/compose/index.md

 First the two lists are globally geometry positioned, using the virtual canvas size of the first image in each list (with gravity).
 Then the layer offset is applied from that global position, for each individual image to determine the final position.

-Of course if a overlay image does not fit into a specific destination image on the virtual canvas, then it will be clipped.
+Of course if an overlay image does not fit into a specific destination image on the virtual canvas, then it will be clipped.
 As such it is generally a good idea to only use fully-coalesced images for the destination image(s).

 ------------------------------------------------------------------------